nishanghimire/masters_research_project/README.md

-# Coding Sample - Master's Research Project - Nishan Ghimire - Toronto Metropolitan University (TMU)
+# Coding Sample - Master's Research Paper - Nishan Ghimire - Toronto Metropolitan University (TMU)
 This GitHub repository has the coding sample for my Master's Research Project titled "Estimating the Tax Progressivity for Canada and the US"

 This repository has the following Excel Files: